Elizabeth Pulley: The European settlement

-Pioneering Settlers
+Pioneering settlers

 Over the next 40 years, the Rope family settled and farmed in a number of different farm districts, moving each time to find richer soils and safer locations to grow cereal crops.
 This was in the districts close to the Parramatta, the Hawkesbury, the Nepean Rivers and the South and Eastern Creeks.
 The Hawkesbury River district, in particular, was considered the most fertile area in the colony but it was particularly susceptible to floods, and the Ropes were devastated several times by major flooding.
 Elizabeth and Anthony were dedicated crop farmers who experienced more than their share of personal hardships, flooded farms and lawsuits, but the family endured and successfully nurtured their children and many grandchildren.

 Elizabeth was the emotional and financial stalwart of the family, and she worked hard as a farmer at Anthony's side; a strong determined woman.
 Most pioneer settlers had large families and their 8th and last child, Elizabeth Ann was born when Elizabeth was 46 years old.
 All but one of their children lived to adulthood, evidence of their parenting skills in those challenging times.
-One of their grandsons, Toby Ryan became an elected representative of the Nepean district the New South Wales Legislative Assembly (1860–72) and wrote a book about the his colonial experiences Reminiscences of Australia.
+One of their grandsons, Toby Ryan became an elected representative of the Nepean district the New South Wales Legislative Assembly (1860–72) and wrote a book about his colonial experiences Reminiscences of Australia.

 Elizabeth Rope died aged 75 on 9 August 1837, and Anthony Rope died aged 86 on 20 April 1843 – the year that the transportation of convicts ended for New South Wales.
 Both are buried at the Castlereagh pioneer cemetery in Cranebrook, and their gravestones remain intact today.
 Their lives spanned the tenures of nine colonial governors; from Arthur Phillip to George Gipps.
 The Ropes are commemorated by the naming of the waterway Ropes Creek and the Sydney suburb of Ropes Crossing, and appear as a number of street names.